 What was it like being part of the cast and how was it rehearsing for the role?

 The cast were an absolute dream.
 Touring meant we spent so much time as a cast, if we weren’t on stage together, we were backstage, sharing digs, eating… I honestly couldn’t get enough of everyone and I wouldn’t have changed it for the world.
-The cast size was small, and the ages – not counting the kids – ranged from twenty-one to sixty-nine, which was amazing as I was able to connect with so many people I would never usually get the opportunity to spend time with.
+The cast size was small, and the ages – not counting the kids – ranged from 21 to 69, which was amazing as I was able to connect with so many people I would never usually get the opportunity to spend time with.
 Touring is a very unique experience and they became a family away from home and my support network – I am so thankful for them.

 For me, the rehearsal process was three weeks.
 I spent the first week with just the kids, as other than me, there were three different teams to play the rest of the von Trapps aged seven to fourteen.
 It was nice as it gave me a chance to get to know them all properly and develop a relationship with them before the rest of the cast arrived.
 But after that, I was then able to explore Liesl in more depth as a character and a young woman, rather than just one of the children.